featuremine/tutorials/README.md

 yamal-run -m syncer -o syncer --config syncer-source.ini --section main
 ```

-Now you can run the scripts `bulldozer2postgresql.py` and `bars2postgresql.py` described in the first tutorial with the YTP file duplicated by the syncer. again, how can it be changed, what should i look for?
+Now you can run the bulldozer component to generate the YTP file and the scripts `bulldozer2postgresql.py` and `bars2postgresql.py` described in the first tutorial with the YTP file duplicated by the syncer. again, how can it be changed, what should i look for?